TeseoLou/clancy-nook-walking-tours/README.md

 Each button had a corresponding **call-to-action**, encouraging users to take the next step, whether it was making an inquiry or finalizing a booking.

 **Logo buttons** for _Eventbrite_ and _TripAdvisor_ were placed on the Tours and Reviews pages, respectively.
-These buttons provided direct access to Eventbrite for booking tours and TripAdvisor for reading and submitting reviews, ensuring a seamless transition to these external platforms.
+These buttons provided direct access to Eventbrite for booking tours and TripAdvisor for reading and submitting reviews, ensuring a easy transition to these external platforms.

-#### Clickable Tour Cards
+#### **2.3.4.d.
+Clickable Tour Cards**

 Another interactive feature designed to enhance user engagement was the **clickable tour cards** on the homepage.
 These cards provided a brief summary of each featured tour, giving users an overview of the available experiences.
 To encourage interaction, users could click on a card, which would take them directly to the corresponding tour section on the **Tours** page.